 - a.
 Continue to use CPA funds to acquire property on which to create affordable housing, including through the reuse of existing developed properties and conversion of existing market-rate homes to affordable homes. - b.
 If state legislation enables, adopt a real estate transfer tax, and allocate revenue to the Trust. - c.
-Secure funding from the local meal tax (set at 0.75 percent as of 1/1/2011).28
+Secure funding from the local meal tax (set at 0.75 percent as of 1/1/2011).

-Work with local lenders to offer training to promote first-time, first-generation, and low-income homeownership programs such as down payment assistance or affordable rental to homeownership.
+Work with local lenders to offer training to promote first-time and first-generation homeownership programs.

-Collaborating with local lenders to offer training for homeownership programs offer residents the benefit of tailored financial guidance, expanded access to mortgage products, and streamlined application processes.
+Collaborating with local lenders to offer training for first-time and first-generation homeownership programs offers residents the benefit of tailored financial guidance, expanded access to mortgage products, and streamlined application processes.
 Leveraging local market expertise, these partnerships build trust and confidence while promoting financial literacy and sustainable homeownership.
 Ultimately, such initiatives empower individuals to navigate the homebuying process successfully and contribute to the stability and vitality of their communities.